Hiroshi Tanahashi: Triple Crown and Grand Slam Champion (2019–2023)

 On August 14, at Resurgence, Tanahashi defeated Lance Archer for the IWGP United States Heavyweight Championship, winning the title for the first time, becoming the first Japanese wrestler to win the title, and becoming the second Grand Slam champion in NJPW history.
 Following his win, Tanahashi challenged Kota Ibushi to a match at Wrestle Grand Slam in MetLife Dome for his first title defense, which Ibushi accepted.
 On Night 1 of the event, Tanahashi defeated Ibushi to retain the title.
 Tanahashi then took part in the G1 Climax from September 18 to October 21 and finished with four wins and five losses and failing to advance to the finals.
 At Power Struggle on November 6, Tanahashi lost the title to Kenta, ending his reign at 84 days.
 On the second night of Wrestle Kingdom 16, Tanahashi defeated Kenta to regain the title and won the title for a second time.
 At New Years Golden Series on February 19, Tanahashi lost the title to Sanada, ending his second reign at 45 days.

 At Wrestling Dontaku on May 1, Tanahashi was originally supposed to face Will Ospreay for the vacant IWGP United States Heavyweight Championship, but Ospreay was pulled from the match after testing positive for COVID-19, and was replaced by Tomohiro Ishii.
 At the event, Tanahashi defeated Ishii to win the title for a record-setting third time.
 Shortly after, Tanahashi was confronted by Chase Owens, which turned out to be a distraction for the returning Juice Robinson, who had joined Bullet Club, to attack him and stake his claim for the championship.
 At Capital Collision, Tanahashi lost the title to Robinson in a Four-way match also involving Ospreay and Jon Moxley, and ended his third reign at 13 days.
-Before this, on May 5, New Japan announced an event along with All Elite Wrestling, called Forbidden Door, to take place on June 26.
-On the June 1 episode of AEW Dynamite, Tanahashi made a surprise appearance to reveal himself as the opponent of AEW World Champion CM Punk, where the match was scheduled for Forbidden Door.
-However, Punk was announced to be injured, although not vacating the championship.
-Therefore, at Dominion, Tanahashi defeated Hirooki Goto to earn a match against Jon Moxley for the interim championship at the event.
-At the event, Tanahashi was defeated by Moxley.